Consumer Credit Act 1974: Partially regulated agreements

-Partially regulated agreements are those consumer hire or consumer credit agreements which are not an exempt agreement but are exempt from certain provisions of the Act.
+Partially regulated agreements are those consumer hire or consumer credit agreements which are not an exempt agreement but are exempt from certain provisions of the act.
 What these provisions are depends on the type of agreement; small agreements, non-commercial agreements and contracts with a foreign element.

-Small agreements are defined in Section 17 of the act as regulated consumer credit agreements where the credit does not exceed £30 and regulated consumer hire agreements which do not require the hirer to pay more than £30 in fees.
+Small agreements are defined in section 17 of the act as regulated consumer credit agreements where the credit does not exceed £30 and regulated consumer hire agreements which do not require the hirer to pay more than £30 in fees.
 This does not include hire-purchase or conditional sale agreements, which do not qualify regardless of the size of credit, secure transactions and transactions where the parties have attempted to break up a transaction into multiple smaller ones worth under £30 to avoid regulation.
-Small agreements are exempt from almost all of Part V of the act, although they remain controlled by Part IV.
+Small agreements are exempt from almost all of part V of the act, although they remain controlled by part IV.

-The Act is primarily aimed at commercial and professional traders, and as a result excludes non-commercial agreements.
-Non-commercial agreements are defined by the Act as agreements where neither the creditor nor debtor are providing the transaction for business purposes in any way.
-Non-commercial agreements are exempt from Part V of the Act.
+The act is primarily aimed at commercial and professional traders, and as a result excludes non-commercial agreements.
+Non-commercial agreements are defined by the act as agreements where neither the creditor nor debtor are providing the transaction for business purposes in any way.
+Non-commercial agreements are exempt from part V of the act.

-Contracts with a foreign element would not normally be mentioned in Acts of Parliament, which are deliberately constructed to avoid giving the law extraterritorial effect.
-In this case, however, the Act contains provisions for contracts with a foreign element, which due to the nature of commerce are common (a credit card issued in the United Kingdom, for example, which is used on holiday in France).
-As a result, Section 16(5) specifically excludes contracts "having a connection with a country outside the United Kingdom" from the Act.
+Contracts with a foreign element would not normally be mentioned in acts of Parliament, which are deliberately constructed to avoid giving the law extraterritorial effect.
+In this case, however, the act contains provisions for contracts with a foreign element, which due to the nature of commerce are common (a credit card issued in the United Kingdom, for example, which is used on holiday in France).
+As a result, section 16(5) specifically excludes contracts "having a connection with a country outside the United Kingdom" from the act.

 Part III: Licensing of credit and hire businesses

-The previous Acts on commercial credit provided no mechanism to regulate and enforce the rules, and the Consumer Credit Act's licensing system was the first major regulatory process within British consumer credit law.
-Licenses are required to carry out a consumer credit or consumer hire business, with exceptions for local authorities and corporate bodies allowed by an Act of Parliament to carry out consumer credit business.
-All other bodies must apply to the Consumer Credit Licensing Branch of the Office of Fair Trading for a license.
+The previous acts on commercial credit provided no mechanism to regulate and enforce the rules, and the Consumer Credit Act's licensing system was the first major regulatory process within British consumer credit law.
+Licences are required to carry out a consumer credit or consumer hire business, with exceptions for local authorities and corporate bodies specified by an act of Parliament.
+Part III of the act was repealed in 2013, and since then these licences have been the responsibility of the Financial Conduct Authority.
+The policy of the act continues, however, with the substance of Part III now taken into the Regulated Activities Order.